-Attendance is mandatory for all lessons, seminars (Tuesdays 1:10-2:00) and all events listed on the Composition Seminar Syllabus.
+Attendance is mandatory for all lessons, seminars (Wednesdays 12:00-12:50) and all events listed on the Composition Seminar Syllabus.
 The student is expected to show up for his/her weekly lesson at the arranged day and time.
 There will be no changes to this arranged time once the semester begins.
 Make-up lessons will be offered under special circumstances only (student's illness or family emergency, instructor's unavailability due to travel).
 Students are responsible for making up the missed work.
 Tardy arrivals will be counted as absences.
 Four or more total absences (lessons and/or seminar) will result in a drop of a letter grade (10% penalty on the final grade.)

-Please refer to the Undergraduate Catalog for the attendance policies at Ithaca College. http://ithaca.smartcatalogiq.com/en/2013-2014/Undergraduate-Catalog/Academic-Information/Registration-and-Course-Information/Attendance-Policy
+Please refer to the Undergraduate Catalog for the attendance policies at Ithaca College. http://ithaca.smartcatalogiq.com/en/2013-2014/Undergraduate-Catalog/Academic- Information/Registration-and-Course-Information/Attendance-Policy or to the Academic Policies section below.
 If extra help is needed, the student is welcome to come in during the instructor's office hours.